 - Watch documentaries: yes, I already mentioned that, but it’s such a great option for learning something new in a non-dull way, from history to astrophysics (Through the Wormhole with Morgan Freeman anyone?).

 You could learn literally anything from tutorial videos on the Internet, so let your imagination run wild.
 For example, learn how to open a door.

 Naturally, you need to eat.
 Why not use this quarantine time to tackle a more extensive cooking project and try something new?
 There’s even a #cookathome hashtag now.
-You could cook, bake, roast, pickle, ferment, marinade…the possibilities are endless, even with the limited isolation food supply you grabbed for home.
-If you want to keep it casual, check out Jamie Oliver’s 30 minute meal ideas, if you want to go super fancy, here are some very fancy baking/dessert ideas, and some more cooking inspiration from me (the rest of my food posts are here).
+You could cook, bake, roast, quick pickle, ferment, marinade…the possibilities are endless, even with the limited isolation food supply you grabbed for home.
+Speaking of supply, here are some great tips on how to select your essential emergency foods, food storage and recipes.
+If you want to keep it casual, also check out Jamie Oliver’s 30 minute meal ideas, if you want to go super fancy, here are some very fancy baking/dessert ideas, and some more cooking inspiration from me (the rest of my food posts are here).
 You could also do a themed meal, like the historical food series my boyfriend and I are doing, although the theme could be anything.

-I’ve been on a cooking spree lately, so there’s an isolation food post (and many others) coming soon, but for now here’s a couple of sneak peeks below (Edit: the Lockdown lunch ideas post is now here).
+I’ve been on a cooking spree lately, so there’s an isolation food post (and many others) coming soon, but for now here’s a couple of sneak peeks below (Edit: the first part of Lockdown lunch ideas is now here).